 We (two classifiers: EKE and TG) examined SDSS g-r-i colors combined images and classified only the galaxies for which SDSS images are available.
 For the known ULIRGs, we adopt the interaction classifications from the literature.
 We prefer to adopt the classifications mainly from Veilleux et al. (2002) and Hwang et al. (2007).
 The interaction classifications of the galaxies in our sample are given in column (12) of Tables 4.1, 4.2 and 4.3.
-The references for the interaction classes are given in the column (13) of Tables 4.1, 4.2 and 4.3.
-In additional to the above interaction classification we also note if the galaxies are in a group with (G).
-We define groups as galaxy systems with more than two members with similar colors.
-We note that our group definition is subjective and the group classification given in this work is only for guidance.
-SDSS images showing examples of different interaction classes are represented in Figures 4.1.
+The references for the interaction classification we also note if the galaxies are in a group with (G).
+We define groups as galaxy systems with more than two members.
+SDSS images showing examples of different interaction classes are represented in Figures 4.1, 4.2, 4.3, 4.4 and 4.5.